Tutor: Murray Cox

 In addition to student preferences, some possible topics are listed below.
 Generally we will follow a theme, selecting a few topics from each category.
 Also, many topics can be divided into multiple subheadings.

 1. Social issues

 Social isolation in the suburbs; loneliness; friendship.
-Volunteering.
 Social effects of the increased rate of female participation in the workforce.
 Sandwich generation.
 Demographics of the baby boomers; luckiest generation.
 The experience of retirement.
 Decline of voluntary organisations, two books: Bowling Alone, Robert Putnam; Disconnected, Andrew Leigh.
 Individual and society, narcissism.
 Anti-vaccination advocates.
 Seventy years of post-war prosperity; materialism; culture of entitlement.
 Abuse of alcohol as a cultural norm.
 Personal loss: small and major; grief.
 Futile medical treatments.
 Positive psychology movement.
 Helicopter parenting; tough love.
-Benefits of failure.
-Benefits of humility.
-Benefits of generosity.

 2. Emotion, psychology

 Attitude: complaining, or gratitude for opportunities.
 Communication styles: gender differences.
 Misogyny.
 Elements of mental health: thought, feeling, decision making, behaviour.
 Intuition.
 Psychological flow.
 Personality cults.
 Alzheimer’s disease.
 Addictions.
-Two books by Jeanette Winterson: Oranges are not the only fruit; Why be happy when you could be normal?
+Failure.
+Humility.
+Generosity.

 3. Thought, organisational